Coliesa McMillian Cause Of Death: ‘My 600-LB Life’ Subject Suffered Complications Of Weight-Loss Surgery

 As the Deadline report noted, McMillian was featured on a March episode of the TLC docu-series, showing her attempts to get into shape after becoming dangerously obese.

 There were no exact details of her cause of death shared when one of her daughters announced her passing in a Facebook post, the report noted.
-The network shared a message of condolences, but also offered no further details on the My 600-LB Life star’s cause of death.
+The network posted a message of condolence but also remained silent on the My 600-LB Life star’s cause of death.

 “TLC is saddened to learn of the loss of Coliesa McMillian, who shared her story on My 600lb Life,” the network wrote.
 “Our deepest condolences to her family at this difficult time.”